Persian Sumac Sauce Salad Dressing

 What is sumac dressing made of?

 Sumac dressing varies in different recipes.
 Some recipes include yogurt as the primary liquid base.
-If you are looking for a sumac vinaigrette salad dressing, the main components are lemon, olive oil, and salt, together with sumac and other herbs.
+If you are looking for a sumac salad dressing, the main components are lemon, olive oil, and salt, together with sumac and other herbs.
 Since sumac is a bit sour, natural sweeteners are commonly added to balance the tartness.

-Other anti-inflammatory salad dressing
+Other anti-inflammatory salad dressings for you to try

 Persian Sumac Sauce Salad Dressing

-Recipe by NudraCourse: Dressing, CondimentCuisine: PersianDifficulty: Easy
+Course: Dressing, CondimentCuisine: PersianDifficulty: Easy

 Yield